certsimple/deploy-node-on-linux/README.md

 ## Credits

 Deploy Node on Linux is created by [Fast, painless EV HTTPS](https://certsimple.com) provider [CertSimple](https://certsimple.com).
-If you want to verify your identity online, give us a try!
+If you want to verify who runs your website, we do it better than anyone else!